Natural density and probability, constructively: Introduction

 \section{Introduction}

 \emph{Natural density} (\cite{niven1951}) provides a notion of size for subsets of natural numbers.
 Classically the density of $A\subseteq \mathbb{N}^{+}$ is defined as provided this limit exists.
-Since classically subsets of $\mathbb{N}$ are in bijective correspondence with sequences of $0$s and $1$s, this notion of density still works for such sequences and can provide a constructive account of frequentist probability.
-Here we study such a notion of frequentist probability in a constructive framework and we introduce some weak probabilistic forms of the limited principles of omniscience.
-Our treatment is informal \`a la Bishop, but it can be formalized in the extensional level of the Minimalist Foundation (see \cite{mtt}, \cite{m09}) with the addition of the axiom of unique choice.
-Finally we will propose a more general pointfree notion of probabilistic structure inspired by the properties which hold in our constructive treatment of frequentist probability and in other classical situations related to Kolmogorov's axiomatic probability and to fuzzy sets.
+Since classically subsets of $\mathbb{N}$ are in bijective correspondence with sequences of $0$s and $1$s, this notion of density still works for such sequences and can provide an account of frequentist probability.
+Here we study such a notion of frequentist probability in a constructive framework and we introduce some probabilistic forms of the limited principles of omniscience ($\mathbf{LPO}$) and show that they are either true, false or equivalent to $\mathbf{LPO}$ itself.
+Our treatment is informal \`a la Bishop (see \cite{BB85}), but it can be formalized in the extensional level of the Minimalist Foundation (see \cite{mtt}, \cite{m09}) with the addition of the axiom of unique choice.